-Open-ended play allows children to express their creativity freely.
+Open-ended play allows children to express their creativity.
 Unlike closed-ended games, there is no “right” answer or way to complete and finish the project.
-This kind of play allows your child endless possibilities to make their own decisions and fully engage their creativity and imagination during playtime.
+This kind of play allows your child endless possibilities to make their own decisions and engage their creativity and imagination during playtime.

 Whilst children are seemingly ‘just’ having fun, they are busy learning.
 To support this, I’ve included the National Curriculum Objectives at the end of each Key Stage 1 activity, and for the younger ages, I have included the Early Learning Goals.

 As the pandemic impacted almost every area of our lives, many of us encountered unfamiliar positions.
 For us, home educating was not something we’d ever considered.